GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Suffix that will be added to HTTP `User-Agent` header set in all Cloud Storage requests.
-    When `fs.gs.cloud.logging.enable` is set to `true`, this suffix will be appended to the log name `gcs-connector` to form the final log name.
-For example, if set to `my-app`, log name in GCP Logging will be `gcs-connector-my-app`.

 *   `fs.gs.proxy.address` (not set by default)